11 MIN READ

 There are two kinds of fake news:

 Stories that aren't true.
-These are deliberately invented stories designed to make people believe something false, to buy a certain product, or to visit a certain website.
+These are entirely invented stories designed to make people believe something false, to buy a certain product, or to visit a certain website.

 To confuse matters further, there are also people who claim that factually accurate stories are fake news, just because they don't agree with them or find them uncomfortable.